LianhaoZ/LianhaoZ/README.md

 ### Hi there 👋, I'm Lian

-I'm a junior at Northwestern University pursuing a 4-year concurrent BA/MS in Computer Science.
+I'm a senior at Northwestern University pursuing a 4-year concurrent BA/MS in Computer Science.

 I am interested in Software Development, Cybersecurity, and Computer Systems.
 You can find out more about what I've worked on at [my website](https://lianhaoz.netlify.app)!

 📫 Need to reach me?
-Shoot me an email at [Lianzheng@u.northwestern.edu](mailto:Lianzheng@u.northwestern.edu)
+Shoot me an email at [lianhaoz06@gmail.com](mailto:lianhaoz06@gmail.com)

 <!--
 **LianhaoZ/LianhaoZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.